uqmars/constitution/Constitution.md

 ## 14 RESOLUTIONS OF EXECUTIVE TEAM WITHOUT MEETING

-14.1 A flying minute signed by all the members of the Executive Team shall be as valid and effectual as if it had been passed at a meeting of the Executive Team duly convened and held.
+14.1 A flying minute signed by all Executives shall be as valid and effectual as if it had been passed at a meeting of the Executive Team duly convened and held.

-14.2 Any such resolution may consist of several documents in like form, each signed by one (1) or more members of the Executive Team.
+14.2 Any such resolution may consist of several documents in like form, each signed by one (1) or more Executives.

 ## 15 FIRST ANNUAL GENERAL MEETING